tangxianqiang/LightRefresh/README.md

 # LightRefresh
 A view which can refresh and load more.It is easy to customizable(see [header](https://github.com/BLCodes/LightRefresh/tree/master/header)).It's a simple refresh and load more lib.
-It supports damping rebound and multi-finger touch.It is a little bit difficult to use but more easier to to customize.
+It supports damping rebound and multi-finger touch.It is a little bit difficult to use but more easier to to customize. importantly，this refresh layout is based on a bounce layout.so it is better a bounce ui in your design rather than a fixed layout!
 ## function
 * 1.only keep header or footer or none of them.
 * 2.support most common views（RecyclerView、ListView、WebView、ScrollView and so on）.